Project 3

 └── paper.pdf

-Showing us that we have two replicates of healthy donors and 8 of treatment:
+Showing us that we have two healthy donors (HD) and eight treated patients (P).

 library(Seurat)